 Anthony F Shepherd AO, Chair

-Tony is Chairman of Infrastructure SA as well as Macquarie Specialised Asset Management Limited (a global infrastructure fund), Venues NSW, the AFL GWS Giants and Bingo Industries Limited.
-He is a Director of Enviropacific Pty Ltd, Racing NSW, Virgin Australia International Holdings Limited and Snowy Hydro Limited.
+Tony is Chair of Infrastructure SA, Bingo Industries Limited, and the Entertainment Quarter.
+He is a Director of Enviropacific Pty Ltd, Racing NSW and Virgin Australia International Holdings Limited.

 Tony has had an extensive career in Australia and overseas in the private and public sectors.
 He pioneered private infrastructure with projects such as the Sydney Harbour Tunnel, Melbourne City Link and East Link.

-Tony was the inaugural Chairman of WestConnex and oversaw the listing of Transurban, Transfield Services and Connect East.
-He was also President of the Business Council of Australia, Chairman of the National Commission of Audit and Chairman of ASTRA (the subscription TV Association).
+Tony was the inaugural Chair of WestConnex and oversaw the listing of Transurban, Transfield Services and Connect East.
+He was also President of the Business Council of Australia, Chair of Macquarie Specialised Asset Management, VenuesNSW, Snowy Hydro Limited 2.0, GWS Giants, the National Commission of Audit and ASTRA (the subscription TV Association).

 Carolyn Hewson AO